Naereen/slides/2017_09__Presentation_article_CrownCom_Conference/README.md

 ---
-author: Lilian Besson
+author:
+  __Lilian Besson__ and Rémi Bonnefoi
+  and Christophe Moy and Émilie Kaufmann and Jacques Palicot
 title: MAB Learning in IoT Networks.
 Learning helps even in non-stationary settings!
 institute:
-  PhD Students in France
+  PhD Student in France
   Team SCEE, IETR, CentraleSupélec, Rennes
   \& Team SequeL, CRIStAL, Inria, Lille
-smallinstitute: CROWNCOM 2017
+conference: CROWNCOM 2017
 date: 20-21 sept 2017
 lang: english
 ---

 # We want
+A *lot* of IoT devices want to access to a gateway of base station.

-- Insert *lots* of IoT objects in a **crowded wireless network**.
+- Insert them in a **crowded wireless network**.
 - With a protocol **slotted in time and frequency**.
-- Each object has a **low duty cycle**
+- Each device has a **low duty cycle**
   (a few message per day).

 ## Goal